Q and A with Kris Crocker Chief Meteorologist at 4 News Now in Spokane, Washington

 If you weren’t a meteorologist, what would you most like to be?

 I’ve always wanted to be a science reporter.
 I love that NPR Podcast “Short Wave”, and I think it would be so much fun to work there.
-I would also love to work at university doing geology or plasma physics research.
+I would also love to work at a university doing geology or plasma physics research.

 From a purely meteorological point of view, where would you most like to live?